 All 9Lives cat food varieties are made to help support a wide range of cat health benefits.
 Many adult cats get everything they need from 9Lives Daily Essentials® kibble.
 Other 9Lives varieties were specially created to help address specific needs.

 - To help maintain urinary tract health – Urinary tract issues are a widespread problem among cats.
-9Lives Plus Care® helps maintain urinary tract health by reducing urinary pH.
+9Lives Plus Care® is for cats with urinary tract issues by helping to reduce urinary pH.

 - To help support strong muscles – 9Lives® Protein Plus® provides the optimal balance of high-quality protein and vitamins to help support lean muscles and provide energy.